Jay0774/SDE/Assignment2/Task2/Readme.md

 -> insert into Readers.Return_date values (260820102014,'16/04/2021');

-## 5. Run script.py to check referential integrity and insert new record into Readers.
+## 5. Run script.py to check referential integrity and insert a new record into Readers or Library, updating record in readers or library, and deleting records from readers and library.